Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Conclusion

 \section{Conclusion}

+We investigated the effect of noisy positive pairs in contrastive pretraining for semantic segmentation.
 For both datasets we investigated, and three different contrastive approaches, we were not able to create conditions under which noisy positive pairs are consistently detrimental.
 Instead, they are beneficial for MoCo and dense losses, although the effect is small on the real-world dataset.
+The only situation in which noisy positive pairs proved detrimental was the edge case in which noisy positive pairs become false positive pairs.

-We further found that these gains are not solely caused by increased exposure to features relevant to the downstream task, but do contain an element of regularization, that is especially strong for MoCo.
-As a consequence of these results, practitioners do not need to counter-act noisy positive pairs, but should be encouraged to actively include them in their pretraining, if they are relevant to the downstream task.
+We further found that the performance gains from pretraining with noisy positives are not solely caused by an increased exposure to features relevant to the downstream task.
+Instead, the improvement seems to be additionally attributable to an element of regularization, that is especially strong for MoCo.

+As a consequence of these results, practitioners do not need to take counter-measures against noisy positive pairs in contrastive pretraining.
+They should instead be encouraged to actively include such pairs in their pretraining, for example by purposefully sampling from areas and times with known changes of interest, instead of avoiding them.